nurlanua/nurlanua.github.io/README.md

 It is usually used to create README documents for online forums.
 You can think of it as a lighter version of HTML.
 To get started with the Markdown, you will need to complete a [Markdown tutorial](https://www.markdowntutorial.com).
-To implement markdown with GitHub you might need to review [GitHub tutorial](https://www.markdowntutorial.com) on Markdown.
+To implement markdown with GitHub you might need to review the [GitHub tutorial](https://www.markdowntutorial.com) on Markdown.

 ## What is Jekyll?